 Caroline Fox received her B.A. in English and M.P.H. in epidemiology from the University of Michigan in 1991 and 1993, respectively, and her M.D. from the University of Pennsylvania in 1998.
 She completed her residency in internal medicine at the Brigham and Women's Hospital in 2001, and completed a fellowship in Endocrinology at the Brigham and Women's Hospital.
-In 2002, Dr. Fox joined the NHLBI's Framingham Heart Study as a Medical Officer and became a tenured Investigator in 2012.
-Currently, she has a joint appointment as an Associate Clinical Professor of Medicine in the Brigham and Women's Hospital Department of Endocrinology.
+In 2002, Dr. Fox joined the NHLBI's Framingham Heart Study as a Medical Officer and became a tenured Investigator in 2012 and Deputy Branch Chief of the Population Sciences Branch in 2015.
+Currently, she has a joint appointment as an Associate Professor of Medicine (part-time) at Harvard Medical School in the Brigham and Women's Hospital Department of Endocrinology.
 Dr. Fox has received a NHLBI Director’s Award and two NHLBI Star Awards for her research and mentoring.
-She has published over 260 original scientific articles as well as several reviews and book chapters and is an associate editor for the journal Circulation.
+She has published over 350 original scientific articles as well as several reviews and book chapters and is an associate editor for the journal Circulation.
 Dr. Fox is a member of the American Heart Association, Obesity Society, American Diabetes Association, American Society of Nephrology, and was recently inducted into the American Society of Clinical Investigators.

 Chronic kidney disease (CKD) affects nearly 13% of the U.S. population and is an important risk factor for cardiovascular disease (CVD).
 Dr. Fox’s laboratory is interested in how CVD risk factors, particularly metabolic risk factors like obesity and diabetes, influence the pathogenesis of both CKD and CVD.
 Dr. Fox and her research team make use of cross-cutting, integrative research techniques including epidemiology, biomarker research, genetics, and genomics.